HISTORY OF EMERGENCY MANAGEMENT

 President-Elect Zorsch reported that the booth that EMAT manned at the recent East Tennessee regional meeting was productive and that several people stopped by to ask questions.

 President Newman opened the subject of providing all of the membership with more information regarding Executive Board activities and suggested that each meeting’s minutes be placed on the website.
 Mr. Donnie Smith stated that TEMA had tried this and there were several problems with the idea.
-He suggested that full minutes might not be appropriate (since some comments were not politically acceptable and sometimes inaccurate) but should be more in line with “updates and that some kind of review process be in place for general public postings.”
+He suggested that full minutes might not be appropriate (since some comments were not acceptable and sometimes inaccurate) but should be more in line with “updates and that some kind of review process be in place for general public postings.”
 Secretary Jim Barnes was selected to provide a copy of each meeting’s minutes to the president and that she would pass the minutes to Mr. Smith for summarization.
 When an appropriate summary was available, it would be transmitted to Mr. Mike Hellman, Webmaster, for posting on the website.

 President Newman requested that a fixed date for future meetings be established to make it easier for everyone to plan on attending.
 The second Thursday of each month was selected, and the next meeting set for January 14, 2010.